ArcelorMittal lowers forecast for global steel demand

-BRUSSELS ArcelorMittal, the world's largest steelmaker, trimmed its forecast for global steel demand on Friday due to a sharper Chinese slowdown and weakness in Russia, though it expressed optimism about its core European and U.S. markets.
+BRUSSELS ArcelorMittal (ISPA.AS), the world's largest steelmaker, trimmed its forecast for global steel demand on Friday due to a sharper Chinese slowdown and weakness in Russia, though it expressed optimism about its core European and U.S. markets.

 The company, which makes about 6 percent of world steel and is a broad gauge for the health of global manufacturing, said apparent steel consumption - which includes inventory changes - should increase by between 3.0 and 3.5 percent in 2014.